open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 * Exporter C is a pull exporter which reacts to a scraper over HTTP.
 * Exporter D is a pull exporter which reacts to another scraper over a named pipe.

-`MetricExporter` SHOULD provide a way to allow `MetricReader` to retrieve its preferred Aggregation Temporality on a per-instrument basis.

 ### Push Metric Exporter